-20-Minute Creamy Shrimp Alfredo Pasta for Two, a delicious dinner recipe.
+20-Minute Shrimp Alfredo Pasta, a delicious dinner recipe.
 Creamy, garlicky, ridiculously easy to make, this dish is the perfect comfort food no matter the season.
-Also, a fabulous recipe if you are looking for a romantic meal this Valentine’s Day.
+Also, a fabulous midweek dinner recipe if you are looking for a romantic meal this Valentine’s Day.
+Tender shrimp, comforting spaghetti smothered in a creamy and garlicky homemade alfredo sauce, what a dinner!
+One of the quickest pasta dinners.
+Shrimp can be replaced with any other seafood or salmon.

 THE BEST HOMEMADE ALFREDO SAUCE